And I’m sure glad I don’t have to lay that much on my layout, especially as track work is the area of model railway construction I dislike the most.

-I’m not talking about ballasting— that’s relatively easy once you understand the technique and have a ballast spreader — or track planning which I enjoy (I can spend ages sketching new track layouts and then working them out in detail in an application like AnyRail).
+I’m not talking about ballasting— that’s relatively easy once you understand the technique — or track planning which I enjoy (I can spend ages sketching new track layouts and then working them out in detail in an application like AnyRail).

-Maybe it’s just me but positioning track so it sits in the rail joiners and meets the wiring holes while aligning to the track markings and not getting covered in glue is a royal pain in the posterior.
+Maybe it’s just me but I find positioning track so rail joiners line up, and aligning with the wiring holes and the track plan markings all while not getting covered in glue is just one frustration after another.

-And then just when I think it’s all done I find a wire has has worked lose and it needs doing again.
+And then just when I think it’s all done I find a wire has worked loose because it wasn’t soldered correctly (see this article if you have that problem) and I need to start over.
 Or worse, a point has somehow got damaged and needs replacing.
-And that point will, of course, be in the most awkward place.
+And that point will, of course, be in the most awkward place and difficult-to-reach location on the layout.
 Typical!

 This stuff does my head in.